 You can check the purple box, there is also a number 1, this means we are only getting «one Price» value.

 The book could have a discounted price or other recommended readings could appear on this page, showing their own prices.
 We are sure that we are getting just a single value.

 In case we get multiple values we will need to refine the selector.

 Let’s do a quick real scrape.
-On RTILA main page press Extractor, and after a few seconds, press Results.
+On RTILA main window, press RUN.

 From here you can validate your extraction.
 This was a simple one, have a quick look at the Preview button, or better, go to Export and choose CSV.

 Open the resulting file with your favorite CSV editor (or a text editor will do the job).